Teacher-free Latent Self-distillation and Class-separable Representations for Lightweight IoT Attack Detection: Twin Auto-Encoder

 The hermaphrodite connects the encoder and decoder thus it plays both decoding and encoding roles.
 On the decoding role, it reconstructs the input $\textbf{x}^i$ at $\hat{\textbf{x}}^i$ using the separable vector $\textbf{z}^{i}$.
 On the encoding role, the hermaphrodite maps the separable vector $\textbf{z}^{i}$ into a new space $\hat{\textbf{x}}^i$.

 The third subnetwork in TAE is the decoder.
-The decoder attempts to reconstruct the separable representation i.e., $\textbf{z}^{i}$ at the output, i.e., $\hat{\textbf{x}}^i$.
-The output of TAE, i.e., $\hat{\textbf{x}}^i$, is called the reconstruction representation in the sense that it is reconstructed from the separable representation $\textbf{z}^{i}$.
+The decoder attempts to project the output of the hermaphrodite into the \textit{representation targets} to obtain $\hat{\textbf{x}}^i$.
+The output of TAE, i.e., $\hat{\textbf{x}}^i$, is called the reconstruction representation in the sense that it is reconstructed from the \textit{representation targets} $\textbf{z}^{i}$.
 The reconstruction representation will be used as the final representation of TAE for the next detection models.
 During the inference or the testing time, the new data sample is input directly to the decoder to generate the reconstruction representation $\hat{\textbf{x}}^i$ and $\hat{\textbf{x}}^i$ is used for detecting cyberattacks~\footnote{The separable representation $\textbf{z}^{i}$ is not used in the inference because $\textbf{z}^{i}$ is calculated using the label information during the training process.
 However, the label information is not available during the inference.
 Thus, it is infeasible to use $\textbf{z}^{i}$ in the inference.}.

 Since $\textbf{z}^{i}$ is more distinguishable than $\textbf{e}^i$ (using the transformation operator in Subsection~\ref{l_translation}) and $\hat{\textbf{x}}^i$ is reconstructed from $\textbf{z}^{i}$, the reconstruction representation $\hat{\textbf{x}}^i$ can be more distinguishable than the latent representation $\textbf{e}^i$.
 Subsequently, this model, i.e., TAE is expected to facilitate the performance of the downstream attack detection approaches.